geospaitial-lab/aviary/docs/how_to_guides/installation/how_to_install_aviary_with_venv.md

 ### Step 1: Install Python

-First, make sure you have Python installed.
+First, make sure you have Python installed.<br />
 Note that some operating systems come with Python pre-installed.
 To verify this, launch your command-line interface and run the following command: